pawel-napieracz/cordova-plugin-onegini/docs/public/app-secret-generation.md

-# AppSecret generation
+# App secret generation

-In order to allow application to perform a successful Dynamic Client Registration a fingerprint of the app needs to be provided to the client configuration on the Token Server.
+In order to allow the application to perform successful Dynamic Client Registration a fingerprint of the app needs to be provided to the client configuration on the Token Server.

 > Please note that each platform uses its own dedicated BinaryHashCalculator instance.

 ## Android

-Since version 3.02.01 Android-SDK uses calculated binary checksum as a application secret when responding to OCRA challenge in DCR flow.
+Since Android SDK version 3.02.01 it uses a calculated binary checksum as a application secret when responding to OCRA challenge in DCR flow.
 Such approach provides additional security protecting clients app against tampering/modification.

 #### Calculating value
-Navigate to 'binaryhashcalculator' folder and from the command line execute:
+Navigate to the 'binaryhashcalculator' folder and from the command line execute:
 ```bash
 java com.onegini.mobile.hashCalc.HashCalculator PATH_TO_BINARY_FILE
 ```

-If provided path is valid the program will print calculated hash value.
+If the provided path is valid the program will print the calculated hash value.
 ```bash
 Calculated hash - a491d0374840ac684d6bcb4bf9fc93ee4d9731dbe2996b5a1db2313efb42b7e
 ```

-### iOS
+## iOS

 Since version 3.02.00 iOS-SDK calculates binary fingerprint and uses it as an application secret when responding to OCRA challenge in DCR flow.
 Such approach provides additional security protecting client's application against tampering/modification.